mozilla/galaxy.js-mobile-gamepad/README.md

 Any value specified in `src/js/settings_local.js` will override the defaults in `src/js/settings.js`.

+To recreate the whole experience locally, if you haven't already, make sure you install all of the Node dependencies:

+    npm install

+This will install [__onramp__](https://github.com/oztu/onram), a simple Node-based WebSocket server which is used, in junction with [__P__](https://github.com/oztu/p) (a simple peer-to-peer browser library that wraps WebRTC), as a signalling server for WebRTC connections.

 ## Development

+Ensure you have installed the Node dependencies:

+    npm install

 To rebuild (compile and minify) the scripts while developing and serve the files from :